QVEU/AVIQ/README.md

 ### 1) Open the Opentrons App

-Launch the Opentrons App on your computer.
+- Launch the Opentrons App on your computer.

 ### 2) Connect to the robot

-Power on robot.
+- Power on robot.

-Ensure robot is on the same network (Ethernet/Wi-Fi as appropriate).
+- Ensure robot is on the same network (Ethernet/Wi-Fi as appropriate).

-In the Opentrons App, select your robot from the device list.
+- In the Opentrons App, select your robot from the device list.

 > [Note] If the robot doesn’t appear, verify network connection and that the robot is fully booted.

 ### 3) Upload the protocol

-In the Opentrons App, select Protocols (or the equivalent tab).
+- In the Opentrons App, select Protocols.

-Click Upload and choose the .py protocol you downloaded.
+- Click Upload and choose the .py protocol you downloaded.

 ### 4) Review the deck layout

-The App will display the deck map / labware placements.
+- The App will display the deck map / labware placements.

 Confirm every item matches your physical setup: